 See how another financial crisis could cause the NZ Super Fund to lose over 50% in value.
 And why we believe the fund guardians should have an exposure to physical gold as insurance against crisis events.

-The New Zealand Super Fund released their annual report last week.
-The NZ Super Fund was set up to help the Government save now.
+The New Zealand Super Fund was set up to help the Government save now.
 In order to help pay for the future cost of providing universal superannuation.
 With the aim to help smooth the cost of superannuation between today’s taxpayers and future generations.

 Repeat of Financial Crisis Could Equate to 50% Fall in NZ Super Fund Assets

-The Super Fund report contained some interesting reading.
-The guardians of the fund outlined how a repeat of the global financial crisis would see the almost $40 billion fund lose more than $22 billion.
+A previous NZ Super Fund report contained some interesting reading.
+The guardians of the fund outlined how a repeat of the global financial crisis would see the almost $40 billion fund (at that time) lose more than $22 billion.
 A loss of more than 50% of its assets.

 However the same modelling showed this loss would be recovered within 2 years.